Populations (A Level only) (AQA A Level Biology): Exam Questions

 3a1 mark

-In a certain species of goat the coat colour is controlled by one gene, this is known as agouti fur.
-The coat colour may be brown or tan, black or white.
+In a species of goat coat colour is controlled by one gene.
+Coat colour may be brown, black or white.
 The allele for brown, CB, is dominant to the other two alleles.
 The allele for black, CA, is dominant to the allele for white, CW.

 3b3 marks

 A cross between two brown-coated goats produced only brown-coated and black-coated goats.
-Use a genetic diagram to explain why.
+Draw a genetic diagram to explain this outcome.

 3c3 marks